Let's Finish Strong

 Career & Internship Assistance

-- Explore career resources over the break - you can access 9 different career tools, including Vault, which helps you gain insight into various industries and career paths through guides, blogs, and videos.
+- Explore career resources on Handshake over the summer: You can access 10 different career tools, including Vault, which helps you gain insight into various industries and career paths through guides, blogs, and videos.

 - Boost your resume and learn new skills by completing online professional development skills certifications on LinkedIn Learning, free to you as a UMD student!